gillesmaire/mychessbaselib/README.md

 ### Developpement guide

-A technical documentation  is available in Wiki
+A technical documentation  is available in Wiki o github

 ## Doxygen documentation

-A Doxygen file is present in the doxyfile
+A Doxygen file is present lib directory to generate a documentation